Coligny calendar: As a cycle of 30 years

-"The mistletoe, however, is but rarely found upon the oak; and when found, is gathered with rites replete with religious awe.
-This is done more particularly on the sixth day of the moon, the day which is the beginning of their months and years, as also of their ages, which, with them, are but thirty years.
-This day they select because the moon, though not yet in the middle of her course, has already considerable power and influence; and they call her by a name which signifies, in their language, the all-healing.")

-If the plaque was part of a 30-year calendar, it overruns the lunar phase by 0.1515 days, requiring a day to be removed from a 30-day Equos roughly once every 198 years.
 However, the internal months show a larger variation in accuracy for the lunar phase of nearly 48 hours (1.44 to −0.65), making the ability to track the lunar phase of 30-years notably less accurate.

-In a 30-year calendar, the moon finishes only 0.1515 days earlier than the calendar, requiring a day to be removed from Equos every 199 years.
-But the lunar/solar difference is larger at 1.4172 days, requiring a 30-day month to be skipped every 198 years.
+The lunar/solar difference is larger at 1.4172 days, requiring a 30-day month to be skipped every 198 years.

 This relatively fast slippage against the solar year would also add to the already large lunisolar swing, for a total of 75 days before a possible adjustment, further aggravating the solar discrepancy, and displacing seasonal festivals by up to two and a half months.

-This slippage and inaccuracy indicates that the Coligny calendar may likely be a practical 19-year calendar rather than a 30-year cycle.